In this section, we will discover how to best find the right meaning of an unknown word in a text by using context clues.

 In this sentence, we can see that “ineffectual” is preceded by “pointless” and both words are qualifying that instruction manual.
-It may be safe if we assume that the words “pointless” “ineffectual” are synonyms.
+It may be safe if we assume that the words “pointless” and “ineffectual” are synonyms.

 You may also notice that the word “infuriated” is used as the opposite of “good humor.”
-This telling us that these two words or expressions are antonyms.
+This is telling us that these two words or expressions are antonyms.
 If you wouldn’t have known the precise meaning of the word “infuriated,” you may now understand that a good definition of the word could well be this: “bad humor.”

-Step 3 – When you see a word without examples while there are also no synonyms or antonyms, try substituting the unknown word with a familiar word.
+Step 3 – When you see a word without examples, while there are also no synonyms or antonyms, try substituting the unknown word with a familiar word.

 Here is an example:

 Riding this roller coaster was very exhilarating, and our hearts raced like they did when we were kids.